 From the Christian point of view, this should be familiar.
 The Hebraic tradition—as expressed in those scriptures we call the Old and the New Testaments—asserts that justice is that which ‘defends, restores, and promotes healthy community.”
 It is that which promotes shalom—that vision of comprehensive welfare extended in every direction that best represents all of creation—including all creatures—being that for which it was created to be.
 Accordingly, continues Biggar “the primary form of…justice is the rescue, deliverance, salvation, or vindication of the oppressed.
 The punishment of perpetrators is a secondary and subordinate moment in what is basically a reconstructive project.”
 In nuce, Biggar concludes, “the biblical concept of…justice is eudemonistic” Justice is concerned about human flourishing.
 This is to say that fighting can be the business of peacemaking.

-Normandy is seeded with American dead because America joined with her allies to tell the innocent victims of Nazis malevolence that they were greatly esteemed.
+The German cemetery in Normandy ought to be somber and to refer its dead to the judgment of the Judge of Nations because there ought never to have been German soldiers dying in Normandy in the first place.
+There ought never to have been German soldiers there at all.
+But, because there were, Normandy is seeded with American dead because America joined with her brave Allies to tell the innocent victims of Nazis malevolence that they were greatly esteemed, and unforgotten.
 The innocent needed to be protected and rescued, things taken needed to be restored to their rightful owners, an evil regime needed to be discredit, resisted, punished, and stopped; and its ability to do further evil destroyed.
 That American youths had to travel to foreign lands to do so is not glorious.
 Per Truscott, that many had to die in order to do so was not glorious.
-But, pace Truscott, that so many were willing to do so is, I assert, glorious.
+But, pace Truscott, that so many were willing to do so is, I assert, glorious indeed.
 Those who died can rest well knowing they were called to be their brothers’ keepers, and they were not found insufficient.
 Truscott, I trust, would agree.

 Humility, of course, must always attend such undertakings.
 Whenever we fight just wars, we do so knowing that we are, ourselves, not entirely just.
 Nor do we fight just wars happy in the simple fact that we get to fight.
 Americans should be lethal fighters, but never eager ones.
+This does not mean our young ought not to march off to battle with happy hearts.
+When our cause is just, when we are surrounded by comrades-in-arm with whom we are proud to fight and unafraid to die, then happy hearts we ought to have — even as we remain cognizant of the tragedy and waste of even necessary war.
 Returning to the old New York Times piece, the author continued in his reflection on punishing the enemy:

 No one wishes to see his execution.
 Few like to witness his end.
 Every right-hearted man would fain see justice reconciled with mercy to him here, if possible, and gladly finds the least ground for hope in sovereign mercy for him hereafter.
 But we are made the sad submissive ministers of a certain measure of justice here, with a fatal penalty upon ourselves if we neglect it.
 There are high reasons for this, but highest of all is the necessity of keeping the soul of society alive to the sense of justice, without which disorganization is sure.